ejsmith13/react-portfolio/README.md

   For this project I used:

-   HTML, CSS, JavaScript, Bootstrap, NodeJS
+   HTML, CSS, JavaScript, Bootstrap, NodeJS, React